Fordh Sen Mighal

 WELCOME to the website for a multi-stranded project about St Michael's Way: a 12.5 mile walking route which crosses West Cornwall: from Lelant on the North Coast to Marazion and St. Michael's Mount on the South Coast.

-The path was established in 1994 based on research into old shipping records, which, along with other historical and archaeological evidence, strongly suggest that many pilgrims & traders chose this overland route to avoid sailing round the treacherous waters at Land's End.
+The path was established in 1994 based on research into old shipping records, which, along with other historical and archaeological evidence, strongly suggest that many pilgrims & traders chose an overland route to avoid sailing round the treacherous waters at Land's End.
 It is a tangible reminder of Cornwall's longstanding connections with wider Europe, and beyond.

 In 2015 a number of interested folk with diverse backgrounds came together and formed Friends of St Michael's Way: a constituted group, whose broad aims include ensuring the footpath is maintained, promoting the route regionally and beyond, while researching & considering its cultural, spiritual, economic and geo-political significance - past, present and future, through various lenses.

 A series of public events unfolded over the summer 2016;

 launched in April 2016 with a contemporary art exhibition in London at 12 Star Gallery, Europe House, Westminster.